wtworden/TNorm/README.md

 		$ cd ~/Downloads; sage -python -m fix_mac_sage9.fix

-5. Install tnorm (Snappy and Regina will be installed automatically):
+5. Install tnorm (snappy and sageRegina will be installed automatically, if they are not already installed):

 	5a: In Terminal, type:

 		$ sage -python -m pip install tnorm